Balta-Stefan/Conways-game-of-life/README.md

 To do:
 1. Implement multithreaded CPU simulation (AVX might also be used).
 2. Optimize the kernel.All threads within a workgroup share adjacent bytes.It makes sense to move them into shared memory.
+3. When zooming in leads to nonexistant cells, the screen coordinates are adjusted to avoid that problem.Current implementation is unable to zoom into the border cells because of this.Fix this problem!